 Preheat the oven to 200 degrees F. Line two baking sheets with parchment paper and set aside.

 In the bowl of a stand mixer, using the whisk attachment, beat the egg whites until foamy.
 Add the cream of tartar and beat until soft peaks form.

 On high speed, add the powdered sugar, one spoonful at a time.
 Add the peppermint extract.
 Keep beating until stiff, glossy peaks form.

 Bake in the preheated oven for 3 hours, rotating the baking sheets halfway through.
-Turn off the heat, crack the oven door, and allow them to cool for a couple of hours in the oven.
+Turn off the heat, crack the oven door, and allow them to cool for 2 hours in the oven.